nooneyy/modinstaller/README.md

 ## License

-This app is distributed under the CC-BY / MIT license.
+This app is distributed under the MIT license.